Ecosystem Services Valuation Workshop

 In November 2013, Portland State University and Defenders of Wildlife traveled to Washington DC to jointly brief federal agencies, congressional staff, nonprofit and other audiences on the principles.
 PDF Presentation

-Over January and Feburary 2014, briefings were held in Oregon and Washington ('Cascadia') with academic, community and local and federal government audiences.
+Over January and February 2014, briefings were held in Oregon and Washington ("Cascadia") with academic, community and local and federal government audiences.